 A new duty in the Special Educational Needs and Disabilities Code of Practice was placed on Local Authorities from September 2014 and this is being referred to as the ‘Local Offer.’
 This means that Local Authorities must publish, in one place, information about provision they expect to be available in their area for children and young people from 0 to 25 years of age who have Special Educational Needs and/or Disabilities.

-The Governor with responsibility for SEN is Mrs Shirley Ansell and the SENCo is Miss Olivia Moran.
+The Governor with responsibility for SEND is Mrs Shirley Ansell and the SENDCo is Miss Olivia Moran.
 Pupil success is evident in their access to all aspects of the curriculum and contribution to school life.
 Progress and success is monitored through individual curricular targets (Pupil Profiles,) termly class assessments and the tracking of progress.
 Progress is due to the commitment of all staff and the additional support through individual/group withdrawal, lunchtime support and provision through the School Accessibility Plan.
-Bicton School has been accredited with the Silver award for SEN provision.
-Local Authority support is provided by the LSAT – (Learning Support Advisory Teacher) and Behaviour Support.
+Bicton School has been accredited with the Silver award for SEND provision.

-For further enquiries, please contact any of the following: Mrs N Johnson (Head teacher), Miss O Moran (SENCo) or Mrs S Ansell (SEN Governor).
+For further enquiries, please contact any of the following: Mrs Natlie Johnson (Head teacher), Miss Olivia Moran (SENDCo) or Mrs Shirley Ansell (SEND Governor).

-Download our SEN Information Report (local offer) by clicking the link below:
+Download our SEND Information Report (local offer) by clicking the link below: